mmohit37/ml-fundamentals-blog/_posts/2025-09-15-titanic-walkthrough.md

 - I used a clean 64/16/20 split (train/valid/test), stratified to reduce mismatching.
 - I froze the feature columns after one-hot encoding, so the matrices stay consistent.
 - For XGBoost I used early stopping on the validation set and predicted with the best iteration it found.
 - I report accuracy at a fixed 0.5 threshold.
-If I change the threshold, I tune it on validation and apply it only **once** to test.
+If I end up changing the threshold, I tune it on validation and apply it only **once** to test.
 - I reran everything.
 The new numbers are lower, which was a bit sad, but they’re the kind you can trust, so I still felt satisfied with the results.

 > TL;DR: I didn’t publish the first result because it looked too good to be true.
 I rebuilt the pipeline carefully, and now the results are honest and reproducible.